aappddeevv/scalajs-reaction/website/scalajs-reaction/docs/exporting.md

 ## Exporting from scala.js and javascript bundling

-When you bundle, say using webpack, your `MyComponent` will be available at the name `WebPackLibName.ToDo` because ToDo was exported at the module level and webpack bundles all modules together and manipulates those exports.
+When you bundle, say using webpack, your `MyComponent` will be available at the name `WebPackLibName.MyComponent` because MyComponent was exported at the module level.
+WebPackLibName is the name of the access point given to the webpacka configuration.
+Since MyComponent was exported at the top level of this access point, the dotted notation is all you need to access it.

 If you want to use typescript as your "javascript" language for external-to-scala.js components, you will need to reproduce your typescript